Skip to content

 Review File Share to SharePoint Migration Services when your organization needs to move network drives, legacy folders, or shared file systems into SharePoint Online with better structure, permissions, metadata, search, and governance.

-The planned File Share to SharePoint Migration Readiness Matrix will help teams score readiness across cleanup, access, ownership, metadata, content priority, and business risk.
+The File Share to SharePoint Migration Readiness Matrix helps teams score readiness across cleanup, access, ownership, metadata, content priority, and business risk.

 File shares were built for storage.
 SharePoint should be built for work.